Hanna-Elisabeth Müller: Early career

 Following her high school degree, she studied vocal arts in the soloist class of former opera singer Rudolf Piernay at the Hochschule für Musik und Darstellende Kunst Mannheim.
 To complete her studies, she attended master classes of Dietrich Fischer-Dieskau, Júlia Várady, Edith Wiens, Elly Ameling, Thomas Hampson and Wolfram Rieger.

 In the song duo competition 2009 at Enschede, Netherlands, she gained, together with her accompanist Mihaela Tomi, the highest award, the audience award and the award for the best interpretation of a contemporary opus.
 In 2010 she gained the 1st prize in the competition Ton und Erklärung – Werkvermittlung in Musik und Wort of the Kulturkreis der Deutschen Wirtschaft.
 This award was given by a jury of nine experts chaired by Francisco Araiza and attests that she is not only able to perform music on the highest level but also to explain it convincingly.
 In 2011, she obtained awards in the Ada Sari International Vocal Art Competition at Nowy Sącz.

-Her first stage debuts in important roles were Euridice in Orfeo ed Euridice (April 2010) at Kammeroper Rheinsberg and Pamina in Die Zauberflöte (November 2011) at Theater & Philharmonie Thüringen, Gera.
+She made her stage debut as Euridice in Gluck's Orfeo ed Euridice at Kammeroper Schloss Rheinsberg in 2010, followed by Pamina in Mozart's Die Zauberflöte at Theater & Philharmonie Thüringen, Gera in 2011.
 She also represented this role at the Teatro dell'Opera di Roma in March 2012.
 On 22 December 2013 she was featured by Rolando Villazón in the series Stars de Demain by Arte.